Website Load Time Statistics And Facts 2024

 When your website has high bounce rates, search engines determine that it has low value to online users.
 That’s when the rankings of your website plummet.
 Furthermore, when we talk about online retailers, shoppers tend to remember their experience and avoid coming back to online stores where they have experienced issues like slow loading.
 Nearly half of all users will spread the word of their less-than-stellar experience, leading to even lower website rankings.
 What does this mean when we speak in numbers?
 How does a delay of one second in page loading affect a website?

-Top One-Second Page Loading Stats
+Top One-Second Page Load Time Statistics

 What Do You Want To Know?

-Average Web Page Load Time In 2020
+Average Web Page Load Time Statistics In 2024

-Key Statistics
+Key Website Load Time Statistics

 A Google page load time study collected the numbers below.
 This data will tell you enough to help you understand the significance of website load time and why you need to make sure your website stays up to speed.